martincohen/Ri/README.md

 The work is split to phases:

-- **Phase 1** AST: Basics
+- **Phase 1** AST: Basics (current)
     - Lexer, parser and resolver basics
     - All statements
     - Simple scalar types
+    - Draft VM compilation
-- **Phase 2** AST: Pointer, Struct, Union, Initializers, Enum
+- **Phase 2** AST: Compound types
+    - Enum
+    - Pointer
+    - Struct
+    - Union
+    - Initializers
 - **Phase 3** AST: Slices
     - C arrays with count
+    - Packages
+- **Phase 4** VM: Compilation and Execution
+    - Compiling to VM
     - Integration with _Runt_ using simple AST interpreter for initializers.
-- Packages
+- **Later**:
+    - Compiling VM to x64
     - Compiling to C
-- Compiling to VM
-- Compiling to x64

 The list will grow as I go.